 Palo Alto, CA, USA

-A two-day comprehensive advocacy training course on patent and technology arbitration and mediation for litigation counsel.
+A two-day comprehensive advocacy training course on intellectual property and technology arbitration and mediation for litigation counsel.
 This course features lecture and interactive segments and is designed for experienced lawyers.

 Participants completing the course will receive a Stanford Law School course certificate.
 CLE credit pending approval.

 This course is designed to provide experienced counsel legal knowledge and practical expertise in technology and patent alternative dispute resolution.
-It covers pre-filing considerations, pleading, selecting arbitrators and challenges, jurisdiction, how best to present a patent technology case in arbitration and mediation, international arbitration, post-award enforcement and challenges, and ethics.
+It covers pre-filing considerations, pleading, selecting arbitrators and challenges, jurisdiction, and how best to present patent, copyright, trade secret and other US and international IP technology cases in arbitration and mediation, including post-award enforcement and challenges, and ethics.

-Course materials, including case books, will be provided.
+Course materials, including practical resource guides edited by faculty, will be provided.

 Save the Date – Registration details to be announced soon.